 Is It a Scam?

-No, it isn't.
-The software is developed and signatured by Stellar Data Recovery Ltd., a legitimate company that has been in business for over two decades.
-The company is headquartered in India, and has an office in the United States with a physical address: 48 Bridge St, Metuchen, NJ, USA according to the Better Business Bureaus (BBB) profile.
+No, it isn’t.
+The software is developed and signatured by Stellar Information Technology Ltd., a legitimate company that has been in business for over two decades.
+The company is headquartered in India, and has an office in the United States with a physical address: 48 Bridge St, Metuchen, NJ, USA according to the Better Business Bureaus (BBB) profile here.

 For those who are looking for a working code to activate the software, sorry to disappoint you here.
 I’m not going to share any keycode as it’s a violation of the copyright, plus it’s not ethical.

 An app like this should take a team of engineers hundreds of hours to put together.
-It's a like steal if you want to get it for free.
+It’s a like steal if you want to get it for free.
 My suggestion for you is take full advantage of the trial version.
-If it finds your lost files after a scan, go ahead and purchase the software (via my affiliate link here).
+If it finds your lost files after a scan, go ahead and purchase the software.

-Stellar Phoenix Mac Data Recovery: An In-depth Review
+Stellar Data Recovery for Mac: An In-depth Review

 Disclaimer: the review below is a fair reflection between what Stellar Mac Data Recovery claims to offer and the results I got after using the program.
 It is not intended to serve as an official or professional examination of the software.
 Because Stellar Mac Data Recovery is a powerful app that actually includes a handful of smaller features, it’s unrealistic yet impossible for me to test all the features since I’m unable to prepare those data loss scenarios.
 My testing principle is: I try my best to mimic common data loss scenarios, i.e. deleting a list of photos from a 32GB Lexar flash drive – similar to a situation when you accidentally deleted some photos from a digital camera and wanted them back.
 Likewise, I emptied the Trash on my Mac hoping to test Stellar’s recovery capabilities on internal Mac hard drives.